UniFormal/uniformal.github.io/doc/applications/jedit.md

 For the most common Unicode characters, the abbreviation `jCOMMAND` produces the same character as `\COMMAND` in LaTeX.
 The details can be configured in jEdit's `Extras > Global Options > Abbreviations` menu or by editing the `<jedit>/abbrevs` file.

+**Interpreter**

+An interpreter is also provided.
+The input is by default type-checked, and written into the scratchpad by assigning the expression to a constant.
+The command `!help` displays the help.
+To set the name of the scratch buffer, the command `!setname (name)` is used, and for setting the theory name inside the scratch buffer, the command `!theory (name)` is used.
+Type checking can be turned on and off by using `!check true` and `!check false`.
+In a similar manner, output to the scratchpad can be turned on and off by using `!output (true|false)`.

 ### Interaction with Other Components

 The MMT plugin integrates with jEdit core components and a number of other plugins.
 Many of these provide "dockable windows".
 These are subwindows of the jEdit window, which you open separately via the respective plugin.